jaredtritz/jsonsails-readthedocs/readme.md

 #### Reminders

-* edit file_list in extract_doc_strings.py to ensure parsing of doc strings from source
+* edit "file_list" array in "extract_doc_strings.py" to ensure parsing of doc strings from source
+* edit the "writeDoc(...)" lines in the "generate_docs.js" to ensure extracted doc strings get into doc
-* ...
+*